GioF71/squeezelite-docker/README.md

 Deprecated Variable|Deprecated Since|Comment
 ---|---|---
-SQUEEZELITE_SPECIFY_SERVER|2021-11-23|This variable is not used anymore, just set the SQUEEZELITE_SERVER_PORT variable
+SQUEEZELITE_SPECIFY_SERVER|2021-11-23|This variable is not required anymore: just set the SQUEEZELITE_SERVER_PORT variable

 ## A few examples

-As an example, here you can find the docker run command I use for a Fiio E18, which supports up to 96kHz (but notably not 88.2kHz) enabling upsampling to 96kHz:
+As an example, here you can find the docker run command I use for a Fiio E18, which supports sampling rates up to 96kHz (but notably not 88.2kHz) enabling upsampling to 96kHz:

 ```text
 docker run \